Non-Owner Car Insurance: Coverage Options for Drivers Without a Vehicle

 Can I get non-owner insurance with a poor driving record?

 Yes, though options may be more limited and premiums may be higher.
 Some insurers specialize in coverage for drivers with violations on their record.
-Comparing multiple insurers helps identify available options.
+Reviewing options from multiple insurers helps identify what is available in your situation.

 Does non-owner insurance provide coverage if I live with someone who owns a car?